How to claim compensation from Roads Service

 For internal flooding of living accommodation, the target is six weeks.
 The average timescale for a decision on all other property damage claims is six months.

-To investigate your claim thoroughly, Roads Service Claims Unit must check the following:
+To investigate your claim thoroughly, Transport NI (formerly known as Roads Service) Claims Unit may have to check the following:

-- whether or not a contractor or Service Authority is involved
+- whether or not a contractor or other organisation is involved

-Once your claim has been thoroughly investigated, a decision is taken to settle it, reject it or refer it to another party - for example, a contractor.
+Once your claim has been thoroughly investigated, a decision is taken to settle it, reject it or refer it to another party.

-Why do you need to involve a contractor?
+Why do you need to involve another party?

 Will I have to attend a meeting at the accident site?